Skip to main content

 This Memorial Day, we pause to reflect and remember the members of the Armed Services who have served and given their life for our country.
 For those who have lost a family member, loved one, or comrade, this day has added significance for remembrance, but as Americans, we all honor these heroes for their sacrifice, given to protect our freedom.

 "Okanogan Strong" was the motto that aptly described the community's response during devastating wildfires that struck our region in 2014.
 That same saying applies again today as the Okanogan community grapples with a natural disaster – this time severe flooding that is potentially the worst since 1972.
 Emergency declarations have been issued by the state, county, and cities.
+With warmer weather bringing spring runoff, we have also been seeing floods in Grant County and the Tri-Cities area as well.

 Last week, President Trump used his legal authority to withdraw the U.S. from President Obama's flawed 2015 deal with Iran, called the Joint Comprehensive Plan of Action (JCPA).
 I opposed Obama's Iran deal in 2015 because it did not do enough to keep Iran from a path to developing a nuclear weapon.
+One of my main concerns was that in exchange for economic sanctions relief for Iran, the JCPA failed to require that nation to dismantle its nuclear infrastructure, leaving it a dangerous state on the threshold of acquiring nuclear weapons.

 "My brother is an addict.
 I am raising his daughter."
 That is one of the many responses I received when I asked constituents of the 4th Congressional District how opioids and heroin abuse have affected people in our community.
+The responses are eye-opening to the heartbreaking cost of the opioid crisis in Central Washington: "The opioid crisis is destroying my family's life," and "my adult child has battled addiction for 20 years after taking post-surgery opioids at 18" are two more responses that are truly a call to action.

 For months, my Pacific Northwest congressional colleagues and I have been raising our voices and working on legislation to prevent increasing forced spill at the lower Snake and Columbia River dams from raising electricity rates in our region by $40 million.
 That forced spill order, the result of a ruling of a single federal judge in Portland, took effect at the beginning of April.